deepa833/LIC_REPORT2/README.md

 1. MOSFET dimensions effectively control Id.
 2. VTC curve facilitated appropriate Vin selection (0.8V).
-3. M2 width has a more significant impact on Id compared to M1.
+3. M3 width has a more significant impact on Id compared to M1.
-4. Design-2 performed as expected.
+4. Design-2 performed as Excpected.

+### Conclusion
+The CMOS circuit simulated in LTspice functions as an amplifier, operating in the saturation region with stable gain , phase shift and transient response . the observed voltage gain and output characteristics validate its use in low power amplification applications .
+Futher analysis , such as determining cutoff such as determing cutoff frequency and bandwidth , will help optimize the circuite for specific design requirements.